very-cool-programming-club173/website/docs/sha-sha-real-smooth.md

 and bam, logged in secure, and if we get hacked ppl cant get passwords!

-(on another note, your actually not really fully secure if you hash your passwords, you should also add a salt to make it secure)
+(on another note, your actually not really fully secure if you hash your passwords, you should also add a salt to make it secure, ok and you should also maybe use another hashing algorithm like yescrypt)

 ## example